CrocoFactory/sensei/README.md

 ## Quick Overview

-API Wrapper should provide these features for users:
+API Client (or API Wrapper) should provide these features for users:

 - Provide sync and async code versions
 - Validate data before accessing the API.